The Bankrate promise

 If you’ve been late paying your bills in the past or have a mountain of debt, your credit score may be lower than you’d like it to be.
-Bad credit can be a frustrating disadvantage, particularly when it comes to getting lenders to trust in your ability to pay them back over time.
+Bad credit can be a frustrating disadvantage, particularly when getting lenders to trust your ability to pay them back over time.

 A personal loan can be a good way to pay for emergency expenses or consolidate debt.
-While having an inferior credit score will mean paying higher interest rates, it’s still possible to obtain a personal loan with bad credit by taking some simple steps to improve your score and shopping around with multiple lenders.
+While having a lower credit score will mean paying higher interest rates, obtaining a personal loan with bad credit is still possible by taking some simple steps to improve your score and shopping around with multiple lenders.

 What does it mean to have bad credit?

-Almost every American has a credit file compiled by one or more of the three credit bureaus: TransUnion, Equifax and Experian.
-Your credit files are used to compile a credit score, which is a number that tries to define how risky you would be as a borrower.
+Almost every American has a credit file compiled by one or more credit bureaus: TransUnion, Equifax and Experian.
+Your credit files are used to compile a credit score, a number that tries to define how risky you would be as a borrower.